Montenegro Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Montenegro, a valid passport is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid ID card.
+To enter Montenegro, a passport valid for the duration of stay is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid ID card.

 Visitors not staying in a hotel or official tourist accommodation must register with the police within 24 hours of arrival.

 Visas are not required by nationals referred to in the chart above for touristic stays in Montenegro of up to 90 days.

 EU nationals entering with a national ID card may stay for up to 30 days, but can stay for 90 days if using a passport.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements for Montenegro.

 Airport transit visa; transit visa; short-stay visa; long-stay visa.
 Check with the embassy for the latest fees.

 Airport transit visa: valid for one or several airport transits within three months; transit visa: valid for one, two or exceptionally several overland transits for five days per journey within six months.